Our BSW program is accredited by the Council on Social Work Education

 Madonna University’s Bachelor of Social Work degree provides extensive preparation for a rewarding career assisting vulnerable populations in your community.
 Through a commitment to social justice, you will learn the skills of how to connect individuals and families with the vital resources they need to thrive.

 Begin your journey improving the lives of others in your community.
 Request more information about undergraduate admission or start your application!

 The diverse range of skills you gain in the Social Work Certificate program prepares you to work in both public and private settings with an array of clients.

 The Master of Social Work (MSW) degree is required for advanced clinical or macro practice and is in high demand for employers seeking social work professionals who can work with clients and provide leadership in the agency and community.

 The Addiction Studies Certificate program provides a comprehensive overview of the dynamics of substance- and non-substance-related addictions, treatment, and prevention.
 To a significant extent, the coursework meets the educational requirements of the Michigan Certification Board of Addiction Professionals (MCBAP)

 As a student in the Humane Studies minor, you will become part of an exciting, cutting-edge field based on the idea of the interconnectedness of social justice, sustainability, and animal protection.

 This program provides you with the tools needed to promote positive social change in your community and beyond, preparing you for active, lasting, civic engagement, and community leadership roles, as well as a variety of careers in social services, administration, management, and government organizations.

-Chair, Social Work Department Director, MSW Program Assistant Professor, Social Work
+Chair, Social Work Department Director, MSW Program Associate Professor, Social Work

 B.A., University of Detroit Mercy